Important safety information for iPad

 Refer to the output marking on the power adapter

 Hearing loss Listening to sound at high volumes may damage your hearing.
 Background noise, as well as continued exposure to high volume levels, can make sounds seem quieter than they actually are.
 Turn on audio playback and check the volume before inserting anything in your ear.
-For information about how to set a maximum volume limit on iPad, see Play music on iPad.
+For information about how to set a maximum volume limit on iPad, see Limit the headphone volume.
 For more information about hearing loss, see the Sound and Hearing website.

 The Apple headsets sold with iPhone in China (identifiable by dark insulating rings on the plugs) are designed to comply with Chinese standards and are only compatible with iPad, iPhone, and iPod touch.

 WARNING: To prevent possible hearing damage, do not listen at high volume levels for long periods.

 Radio frequency exposure iPad uses radio signals to connect to wireless networks.
 For information about radio frequency (RF) energy resulting from radio signals, and steps you can take to minimize exposure, go to Settings > General > About > Legal > RF Exposure, or see the RF Exposure website.

 Radio frequency interference Observe signs and notices that prohibit or restrict the use of mobile devices.
 Although iPad is designed, tested, and manufactured to comply with regulations governing radio frequency emissions, such emissions from iPad can negatively affect the operation of other electronic equipment, causing them to malfunction.
 When use is prohibited, such as while traveling in aircraft, or when asked to do so by authorities, turn off iPad, or use airplane mode or Settings > Wi-Fi and Settings > Bluetooth to turn off the iPad wireless transmitters.